Skip to contents

 2.1.1 Individual-specific heterozygous positions from bulk data

-Positions can be retrieved by running FACETS1 on matched WGS/WES normal samples.
+Single heterozygous positions can be retrieved by running FACETS1 on matched WGS/WES normal samples.

 Use snp-pileup to extract allele counts from bulk BAM files at known sites (VCF of common SNPs from the NCBI database).
 The output of snp-pileup can be filtered on depth and allele frequency to keep only heterozygous positions well covered.